OWASP/CheatSheetSeries/cheatsheets/npm_Security_CheatSheet.md

 This kind of situation can be hazardous for build and production environments as they could pull in unintended package versions and render the entire benefit of a lockfile futile.

 Luckily, there is a way to tell both Yarn and npm to adhere to a specified set of dependencies and their versions by referencing them from the lockfile.
 Any inconsistency will abort the installation.
-The command line should read as follows:
+The command-line should read as follows:

 - If you’re using Yarn, run `yarn install --frozen-lockfile`.
 - If you’re using npm run `npm ci`.